Emily Coates

 Awards and fellowships include the School of American Ballet’s Mae L. Wein Award for Outstanding Promise; Baryshnikov Arts Center’s Martha Duffy Memorial Fellowship; Yale’s Poorvu Family Award for Interdisciplinary Teaching; the Alfred P. Sloan Foundation grant for the Public Understanding of Science, Technology, and Economics, and a National Endowment for the Arts presentation grant.
 She was a 2016 Fellow at the Center for Ballet and the Arts and a 2019 Dance Research Fellow at the Jerome Robbins Dance Division, New York Public Library for the Performing Arts.

-With physicist Sarah Demers, she is co-author of Physics and Dance (Yale University Press 2019).
+With physicist Sarah Demers, she is co-author of Physics and Dance (Yale University Press 2019), and co-edited Remembering a Dance: Parts of Some Sextets, 1965/2019 with Yvonne Rainer (2023).
 Her essays have appeared in TDR, PAJ, Theater, programs and an exhibition catalogue for the Paris Opera Ballet, and the Oxford Handbook for Contemporary Ballet (2021).

-She is Professor in the Practice and Director of Dance Studies in Theater, Dance and Performance Studies at Yale University.
-Since 2006, she has directed the development of a dance studies curriculum at Yale, which has grown into a flourishing program of eight full- and part-time faculty and offerings that are widely cross-listed with other departments in the arts, humanities, and science.
+She is Professor in the Practice and the founding Director of Dance Studies (2006-2025) in Theater, Dance, and Performance Studies at Yale University.
+She was hired in 2006 by Joseph Roach to create a dance studies curriculum at Yale, where none had existed before.
+The program now has eight full- and part-time faculty and diverse course offerings that are widely cross-listed with other departments in the arts, humanities, and science.
 In 2010, she founded the Yale Dance Lab.
 She holds a secondary appointment in the Directing Program at the David Geffen School of Drama at Yale.
-She earned her BA in English ‘06 and an MA and MPhil in American Studies from Yale and is currently completing a PhD in American Studies.
+She graduated magna cum laude with a BA ‘06 in English and completed her PhD ‘24 in American Studies at Yale.
 She has been a member of the arts faculty at Yale since 2006.

 Email: emily.coates@yale.edu